It’s that season of the year when you are required to file your tax return – aka tax season!

-Generally speaking, you have an option between the online (web-based) and the PC-installed versions.
+Generally speaking, you can choose between the online (web-based) and the PC-installed versions.
 There are multiple tiers of features available depending on what you choose/pay for.
 As the features/benefits increase, so does the cost.

-If you are filing a single return and your tax situation is relatively simple, the free or Standard online version (20% discount) is probably all you need.
+If you are filing a single return and your tax situation is relatively simple, the Free or Standard online version (15% discount link) is probably all you need.

-The Premier version (20% discount link) is targeted at those looking for additional guidance on investment income and expenses, or who have a rental property they have to account for.
+The Premier version (15% discount link) targets those looking for additional guidance on investment income and expenses or who have a rental property they have to account for.

-If you are filing more complicated returns including those with freelance income/home-based business, you can take a look at their Self-Employed package (20% discount link).
+If you are filing more complicated returns, including those with freelance income/home-based business, you can look at their Self-Employed package (15% discount link).